ClickHouse/clickhouse_vs_snowflake/downloads_per_day/README.md

 # Downloads Per Day

 - Aims to test rendering and filtering of a line chart showing downloads for a project over time.
 - This test aggregates downloads by day for the last 90 days, filtering by a project.
-A narrower time filter is then applied to a random time frame (same random values for both databases).
+A narrower time filter is then applied to a random time frame (same random values for both databases), grouping by an interval which produces around 100 buckets (so any chart points render sensibly).
 - By default, this uses the 100 most popular projects, for a total of 200 queries.
 - This simulates a user viewing an overview of downloads for a project (e.g. as a line chart) before drilling down on a timeframe.